 As an event designer, I frequently hear that there’s “no budget” for meeting process design.
 Design that would make an event fundamentally better by significantly improving the realization of its purpose.
 Curiously, there always seems to be enough money budgeted for meeting logistics: the nice venue, F&B, fancy decor and AV, and the seemingly obligatory entertainment and big name speaker(s).
 That’s sad, because competent meeting process design costs far less than any of these traditional logistical components.

 When we design and implement an event, its purpose must remain at the center of our attention, energy, and budget.
-If we focus on the wrapping at the expense of the gift, our events will be a tragic waste of everyone’s time.
+Focusing on the wrapping at the expense of the gift makes an event a tragic waste of everyone’s time.